Graduate Students

 Renae Rohde

-Renae is a first-year PhD student in the Science, Technology, and Society department at Virginia Tech’s Northern Virginia campus.
+Renae is a PhD student in the Science, Technology, and Society department at Virginia Tech’s Northern Virginia campus.
 She holds a Bachelor of Science in Computer Science from St. Mary’s College of Maryland (with applied mathematics and music minors) and a Master of Science in Data Analytics from University of Maryland Global Campus.
-Her research interests are in the area of AI Ethics, specifically in relation to automation algorithms and the way implicit bias and training data impact them.
+Her research interests are in AI Ethics, with related areas of interest including expertise, public policy, social dynamics, implicit bias, and the implications of implementing certain AI/Generative AI solutions.

 Jonathan Rohmiller